-The Grid in Transition study assumed an installed cost of \$1,400/kW installed cost for a 4-hour duration BESS in upstate in 2019, then assumed a 4 percent per year cost reduction through 2040, which means that by 2034, the BESS is assumed to be cheaper on an installed cost basis than a gas combustion turbine unit.41 The 2021-2025 DCR Study evaluated a 4-hour BESS as a possible peaking technology, using assumptions of a 200 MW capacity, 85 percent storage round-trip efficiency, and 15 year amortization period, among other parameters.42 In addition, the 2021-2025 DCR Study included calculation of potential Net EAS Revenues for the 4-hour BESS, as part of its Net CONE calculation.
+The Grid in Transition Evolution Study assumed an installed cost of \$1,400/kW installed cost for a 4-hour duration BESS in upstate in 2019, then assumed a real 4 percent per year cost reduction through 2040 (equivalent to a nominal 1.98 percent per year cost reduction once the 2.1 percent inflation rate is taken into account), which means that by 2034, the BESS is assumed to be cheaper on an installed cost basis than a gas combustion turbine unit.41 The 2021-2025 DCR Study evaluated a 4-hour BESS as a possible peaking technology, using assumptions of a 200 MW capacity, 85 percent storage round-trip efficiency, and 15 year amortization period, among other parameters.42 In addition, the 2021-2025 DCR Study included calculation of potential Net EAS Revenues for the 4-hour BESS, as part of its Net CONE calculation.

-The Alternate Peaking Technology sensitivity combines battery cost inputs from the Grid in Transition study with Net EAS Revenues and operational and financing assumptions from the 2021-2025 DCR study to come up with a combined set of inputs to the capacity market model.
+The Alternate Peaking Technology sensitivity combines battery cost inputs from the Grid in Transition Evolution Study with Net EAS Revenues and operational and financing assumptions from the 2021-2025 DCR study to come up with a combined set of inputs to the capacity market model.
 Since the marginal capacity value for battery storage units is less than 100% in each year, the ICAP Reference Price and ICAP max prices are also divided by the marginal capacity value, to account for the discounted capacity that is paid under the capacity accreditation method: